(Re)Building Trust: Lower Your Risk

 "Chris Freeze's presentation challenges district leadership to be mindful of adverse childhood experiences that may, when left unchecked, create a hostile educational environment for all involved."

 Dr. Phillip BurchfieldExecutive Director, Mississippi Association of School Superintendents

 AN ADVOCATE FOR TRAUMA-INFORMED LEADERSHIP

-Christopher Freeze is a keynote speaker, workshop facilitator, and leadership coach with a perspective experienced by only a few people.
+Christopher Freeze is a keynote speaker, workshop facilitator, and leadership consultant with a perspective experienced by only a few people.

 During his 20+ years of service as a highly-respected Special Agent with the FBI, he tracked down foreign terrorists, investigated violent extremists, recruited international spies, and arrested corrupt politicians.
 As a result, he rose to the highest ranks of the FBI and served as the Special Agent in Charge for the State of Mississippi.